 Accreditation of Interprofessional Health Education (AIPHE)

 The first phase of the AIPHE initiative was a 20-month (2007-2009) partnership of eight national organizations that accredit pre-licensure education for six health professions in Canada.
-The goal of this collaboration was to create and support the use of core joint principles/guidelines in formulating standards for interprofessional education.
-The partnered organization consulted with a wider range of stakeholders to develop principles/ guidelines for use in formulating standards for their organizations and promoting their use among other stakeholders, and also shared knowledge about the value of interprofessional education and best practices in program accreditation review processes.
-The main project activities were: an environmental scan (comprising a literature review, key stakeholder interviews and a background paper), two joint Steering Committee-Advisory Group meetings and a Forum on Accreditation of Interprofessional Education to begin dissemination of the AIPHE Principles and Implementation Guide.
+The goal of this collaboration was to create and support the use of core joint principles/guidelines in formulating standards for inter-professional education.
+The Partnership, representing the disciplines of physical therapy, occupational therapy, pharmacy, social work, nursing and medicine, consulted with a wider range of stakeholders to develop principles/ guidelines for use in formulating standards for their organizations and promoting their use among other stakeholders.
+The partnership also shared knowledge about the value of inter-professional education and best practices in program accreditation review processes.
+The main project activities were: an environmental scan (comprising a literature review, key stakeholder interviews and a background paper), two joint Steering Committee-Advisory Group meetings and a Forum on Accreditation of Inter-professional Education to begin dissemination of the AIPHE Principles and Implementation Guide.